Your alarm goes off at 6:30 am.

 Driving to work, you arrive at your soul-sucking job with only minutes to spare.
 As you walk through the office doors an all too familiar feeling creeps in.

 You hate it here.
 You hate the menial tasks that fill your waking hours.
 You hate the manager who seems to revel in breathing down your neck.

 Sinking into your chair, you stare numbly at your computer, a single thought commandeering your conscious mind.

-“I hate myself and I hate my life”
+“I hate myself and I really hate my life right now”